rickh1965/rickh1965/README.md

 One of the biggest complaints I have with most other sites is their use of Ubuntu.
 I have nothing against Ubuntu for your desktop.
 It seems ok.
 As a server OS my work uses Red Hat Enterprise Linux (RHEL).
 Most every job I've seen uses RHEL.
 If I'm trying to replicate my work environment at home why would I use a completly different environment?
 For that reason I choose Rocky Linux.
 In the post-CentOS environment we are in, Rocky provides the most RHEL like experience without licensing fees.
 For a homelab why would you want to pay for support.
 I assume (but haven't tried) AlmaLinux to be the saem as Rocky.

-That is the same reason I will be using Proxmox instead of VMware.
-I will install Proxmox in an automated fashion just like Rocky and it will be repeatable.

 <!---
 rickh1965/rickh1965 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.